Introduction

 1. Add General Transit Feed Specification (GTFS) Reader

-We will need to specify the coordinate system when we read in the data, as the csv files do not have a coordinate system stored.
-You can set the coordinate system of the data either when you add the GTFS Reader (either click Readers?
-Add Reader, or type Ctrl+Alt+R ):
+We will need to specify the coordinate system when reading in the data, as the CSV files do not contain a coordinate system.
+You can set the coordinate system of the data either when you add the GTFS Reader (either click Readers > Add Reader, or type Ctrl+Alt+R ):

 Or, it can be set in the navigator pane after the reader has been added to the workspace :